 A few of the studies included in these analyses used pharmaceutical-grade fish oil, including icosapent ethyl (Vascepa) as mentioned above and omega-3 acid ethyl esters (Lovaza).
 The downside of these prescription products is price.

 If your physician does not prescribe one of these prescription quality fish oil supplements, you will want to choose carefully at the drugstore or online.
 We like to consult ConsumerLab.com when we contemplate an important supplement purchase.
-In the latest analysis (Feb.
+In one analysis (Feb.
 2020), the organization found that Kirkland Signature Fish Oil 1000 mg was a top pick.
 Another brand that it rated highly is Minami Garden of Life Platinum Omega-3 Fish Oil Orange Flavor.
 For more information on these and other fish oil supplements, you may wish to purchase the report from ConsumerLab.com.

 We're empowering you to make wise decisions about your own health, by providing you with essential health information about both medical and alternative treatment options.